 What is internal and external criticism of historical sources?

-Moreover, what do you understand by internal and external criticism of historical sources?
+In this regard, what do you understand by internal and external criticism of historical sources?

 Historical evidence is derived from historical data by the process of criticism , which is of two types- external and internal .
 External criticism is concerned with establishing the authenticity or genuineness of data.
 It is also called lower criticism .

-Secondly, what is the role of internal and external criticism in the writing of history?
+Additionally, what is the role of internal and external criticism in the writing of history?
 This is Internal Criticism , and is often called Higher Criticism , since it deals with more important matter than external form."
 2 1.
 External Criticism is that part of the historical method which deter- mines the authenticity of the source.
 The document is somewhat like a prisoner at the bar.

-Similarly, it is asked, what is internal criticism in historical research?
+Consequently, what is internal criticism in historical research?